 The ‘CREAMM’ act in New Jersey introduces six classes of Cannabis licenses for recreational Cannabis.
 Beginning with the class one Cannabis cultivator license, which allows you to grow, cultivate, produce, and sell Cannabis to other class one cultivators, class two manufacturers, class three wholesalers, or class five retailers.

 The class two Cannabis manufacturer license offers the privilege to purchase, store, and crucially process Cannabis.
 This processed Cannabis can then be fashioned into products for distribution to other licensed entities.
 Class two license holders are also permitted one additional license from another class, as long as it’s not a wholesaler or retailer license.
+If you want more about the Cannabis Market and licenses, explore our cannabis blog posts.

 Did you know?